ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/00-introduction.md

-# Sorting, part 2: Divide-and-conquer algorithms
+# Sorting, part 2: Divide-and-conquer algorithms {#sorting-divide-and-conquer}

 In the previous chapter we presented three simple and relatively slow sorting algorithms, with [quadratic](#quadratic-growth-rate){.term} runtime behaviour.
 Now we will introduce two algorithms with considerably better performance, with [linearithmic](#linearithmic-growth-rate){.term} worst-case or average-case running time: [Mergesort]{.term} and [Quicksort]{.term}.